openshift-service-mesh/sail-operator/docs/ossm/kiali-multi-cluster/README.md

 ## Setup

 In this tutorial, we will deploy Kiali on the `east` cluster and then grant Kiali access to the `west` cluster.
-The unified multi-cluster setup requires the Kiali Service Account (SA) to have read access to each Kubernetes cluster in the mesh.
+The unified multi-cluster setup requires a Kiali Service Account (SA) to have read access to each Kubernetes cluster in the mesh.
 This is separate from the user credentials that are required when a user logs into Kiali.
 Kiali uses the user's credentials to check if the user has access to a namespace and when performing any write operation such as creating/editing/deleting objects in Kubernetes.
 To give the Kiali Service Account access to each remote cluster, a kubeconfig with credentials needs to be created and mounted into the Kiali pod.

 ### Procedure